Skip to footer content

 $vbLabelText $csharpLabel

-The PdfDocument class provides extensive functionality beyond simple merging, including page manipulation, text extraction, and form handling.
+The PdfDocument API provides extensive functionality beyond simple merging, including page manipulation, text extraction, and form handling.
+Once you have a merged document, you can apply any of these operations before extracting the final byte array.

 PDF viewer displaying successfully merged PDF documents with 'PDF One' on page 1 and 'PDF Two' on page 2, demonstrating clear document boundaries and preserved formatting at 100% zoom

-How Can You Merge Multiple PDF Files at Once?
+How Do You Merge More Than Two PDF Files at Once?

 List<byte[]> pdfByteArrays = new List<byte[]>